 Lead – Empower yourself and lead by example.
 Shut down negative gossip when you see it.
-Challenge gender associated behaviour and biases, especially with young girls.
+Challenge gender-associated behavior and biases, especially with young girls.
 Be a role-model to them.

 Time Out – It is in the nature of a woman’s cycle to wind down and take time for themselves to rest and recharge.
 Recognize this need in yourself and others.
 Help other women by offering to assist with their workload.

-Expression– Talk openly with other women about your cycles, bodies and desires, in a non-judgmental space.
-Share your vulnerabilities and validate, honour and thank them for sharing theirs.
+Expression– Talk openly with other women about your cycles, bodies, and desires, in a non-judgmental space.
+Share your vulnerabilities and validate, honor, and thank them for sharing theirs.
 Let them know they are not alone.

-Attend – Show support by going to women-centred events, meetings and gatherings.
+Attend – Show support by going to women-centered events, meetings, and gatherings.